tuyet-le/portfolio/README.md

 Technologies used: HTML5, CSS3, Sass, JavaScript

 ## Features
-* Navigation menu dynamically generated according to the number of sections added
+* Top navigation menu is dynamically generated based on the number of sections added
-* Corresponding menu link highlighted when section is in viewport using the Intersection Observer API
+* Use of the IntersectionObserver API to style the side nav according to the section currently being viewed
+* Responsive hamburger menu on smaller screens
 * Smooth scroll movement to anchor links
-* Fully responsive single page webpage without the use of libraries
+* A fully responsive single page webpage without the use of libraries

 ## Additional improvements to be made
-More refactoring is needed to the CSS and JavaScript.
-The projects section will also be updated.
+* Refactoring is needed to generate more CSS with Sass
+* New projects to be added and older projects to be refactored
+* Upload an updated CV